Cludo/Cludo.Docs/source/includes/_statistics.md

 ## Search statistics

-Retrieves a list of search counts for a specified period
+Retrieves a list of search counts for a specified period.

 ```bash